* Apple falls on report of iPhone XR production stand down

 * Financials, energy, defensive stocks higher

-NEW YORK, Nov 5 (Reuters) - The S&P 500 and the Dow Jones Industrial Average rose on Monday, as oil prices lifted energy stocks and defensive sectors such as utilities and real estate were in demand as investors were cautious about Iran sanctions and U.S. congressional elections.
+Nov 5 (Reuters) - The S&P 500 and the Dow Jones Industrial Average rose on Monday, as oil prices lifted energy stocks and defensive sectors such as real estate and utilities gained, but a drop in Apple's shares dragged down the Nasdaq.

-The energy sector, which has lagged the broader S&P 500 this year, was up 1.6 percent after the United States imposed a range of punitive sanctions on Iran, lifting oil prices.
+The energy sector, which has lagged the broader S&P 500 this year, was up 1.35 percent as the United States imposed a range of punitive sanctions on Iran, lifting oil prices by about 1 percent.

-Opinion polls showed a strong chance of President Donald Trump's Republican Party holding the Senate but losing control of the House of Representatives to the Democrats - a potential hurdle to Trump's pro-business agenda, which has been a major driver of the stock market's rally since the 2016 election.
+Opinion polls show a strong chance for President Donald Trump's Republican Party holding the Senate but losing control of the House of Representatives to the Democrats - a potential hurdle to Trump's pro-business agenda, which has been a major driver of the stock market's rally since the 2016 election.

-The gains helped lift the S&P financial index 1.6 percent ahead of the Federal Reserve's two-day monetary policy meeting starting on Wednesday.
+The gains lifted the S&P financial index by 1.17 percent ahead of the Federal Reserve's two-day monetary policy meeting starting on Wednesday.

-Investors have been worried about tightening U.S. monetary policy, especially after a string of strong economic data, including Friday's jobs report.
+Investors are worried about tightening U.S. monetary policy, especially after a string of strong economic data, including Friday's jobs report.

-The S&P 500 posted 11 new 52-week highs and 1 new lows; the Nasdaq Composite recorded 32 new highs and 51 new lows.
-(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Anil D'Silva and Chizu Nomiyama)
+The S&P index recorded 10 new 52-week highs and one new lows, while the Nasdaq recorded 30 new highs and 47 new lows.
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D'Silva)